edgedb/easy-edgedb/README.md

 };
 ```

 Note that we didn't just write `HorseDrawnCarriage`, because we have to choose the enum `Transport` and then make a choice of one of the variants.
-The `<>` angle brackets do casting, meaning to change one type into another.
+The `<>` angle brackets do *casting*, meaning to change one type into another.
 EdgeDB won't try to change one type into another unless you ask it to with casting.
 That's why this won't give us `true`:

 ```
 SELECT 'feet' IS Transport;